WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/nouns.md

 - Software, product, application, and service names.
 - Names and titles of works such as books, articles, songs, etc.
 - Trademarks.

+## Common nouns

+Don't capitalize common nouns unless they are at the beginning of a sentence, or if the sentence implements title case capitalization.
+Common nouns include:

+## Plural nouns